cdhooper/brutus28/README.md

 Installing Brutus firmware on the board from Linux (ST-Link method):
 <UL>
 <LI> Connect the board to an ST-Link device, making sure that all pins are connected to their proper positions.
-The Brutus ST-Link connector pinout is identical to the STM32F4-Discovery board, so if you have one of those boards and a ribbon cable, it's an easy connection.
+The Brutus ST-Link connector pinout is identical to the one on the STM32F4-Discovery board, so if you have one of those boards and a ribbon cable, it's an easy connection.
-<LI> Connect the ST-Link to your PC by USB (on the STM32F4-Discovery board, this is the USB Mini-B port
+<LI> Connect the ST-Link to your PC by USB (on the STM32F4-Discovery board, this is the USB Mini-B port).
 <LI> In the brutus28/fw directory, type <B>make flash</B>
 <LI> After firmware programming is complete, you should notice the Green power LED illuminate on your Brutus board.
 </UL>